bibi21000/jmx2munin/README.md

     dpkg -i *.deb

 For non-debian distributions, look at debian/control file to get build dependencies.
 The debian/rules is the Makefile of the package.
 It contains all the commands used to built it.
 After that, files are installed using the debian/*.install templates.
+You can also use the jar (in the jar directory) if you don't want to build it.
 Good luck :)

 # Cassandra